Quantifying culinary diversity across countries.

 Iconic dishes

-Maltese and English are both official languages, a legacy of British colonial rule.
-Maltese language is a unique blend of Arabic, Italian, and English that sounds unlike anything else in Europe.
+Maltese and English are both official, a legacy of British colonial rule.
+The Maltese language is a unique blend of Arabic, Italian, and English that sounds unlike anything else in Europe.
 The country is Catholic – over 90% of the population identifies as such.
 At the same time, Malta has embraced progressive policies, becoming the first European country to legalize same-sex marriage by popular vote rather than court mandate.

 5 most similar countries by ingredients